State police finds racial disparities in traffic stops, pledges action

 LANSING – An independent study commissioned by the Michigan State Police (MSP) found racial and ethnic disparities in the frequency and outcomes of traffic stops conducted by troopers in 2020.
-The department released the full report recently, pledging immediate action to identify and enact solutions.
+The department released the full report last week, pledging immediate action to identify and enact solutions.

 Unveiling a 5-point plan, MSP Director Col. Joe Gasper announced the department will hire an independent consulting firm to review MSP policies and recommend systemic changes to address disparities in traffic stops.
 He also committed to equipping all troopers with body cameras, injecting cultural awareness training into a new Professional Development Bureau and launching a statewide listening and learning tour with African American leaders.